Two questions keep popping up about logos; What makes a good logo? And, do you need one? Find out the answers below.

 Michael Warren Campbell

-Now it’s your turn.
+What about you?
 Have you designed logos for you customers?
 How did they like them.
 What do you think about using an icon instead of a logotype in the beginning?
 Do you have any logo design tips that I missed?